School Cancellation Info

 Do schools close automatically when forecasters predict bad weather?

-The District monitors various forecast sources to get as accurate a prediction as possible to help us make the best possible decision.
-Because weather forecasts are not always consistent or precise, relying solely on the forecast is impractical.
+The District monitors various forecast sources to obtain as accurate a prediction as possible to help us make the best possible decision.
+Because weather forecasts are not always consistent or precise, relying solely on them is impractical.
 While we prefer to decide based on visible or reported conditions, we consider forecasts to determine if conditions are expected to improve or worsen throughout the day.

 How will District transportation be impacted?